 (5) Of these shares, 893,866 are owned by a trust of which Mr. Daviau is one of the beneficiaries.
-In addition, Mr. Daviau participates in the Company's LTIP.
-See "Long Term Incentive Plan (LTIP)" on page 37.
-Mr. Daviau holds 1,166,994 restricted share units (RSUs) and 395,683 warrants to purchase a total of 395,683 Common shares at an exercise price of \$4.99 per share.
+In addition, Mr. Daviau has participated (but no longer participates with respect to new awards) in the Company's LTIP.
+Mr. Daviau holds 1,079,640 Restricted Share Units (RSUs), 395,683 warrants to purchase a total of 395,683 Common shares at an exercise price of \$4.99 per share and 347,237 Performance Share Units (PSUs).

-- (6) Mr. Harris was a director of Grant Forest Products Inc. On June 25, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the Companies' Creditors Arrangement Act (CCAA) in respect of Grant Forest Products Inc. Mr. Harris remained a director of Grant Forest Products Inc. until June 30, 2010 to assist with the orderly completion of the arrangement under the CCAA. - (7) Mr. Kassie was Chairman and a director of SkyPower Corporation at the time when, on August 12, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the CCAA in respect of SkyPower Corporation.
+(6) Mr. Harris was a director of Grant Forest Products Inc. On June 25, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the Companies' Creditors Arrangement Act (CCAA) in respect of Grant Forest Products Inc. Mr. Harris remained a director of Grant Forest Products Inc. until June 30, 2010 to assist with the orderly completion of the arrangement under the CCAA.

+(7) Mr. Kassie was Chairman and a director of SkyPower Corporation at the time when, on August 12, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the CCAA in respect of SkyPower Corporation.
 The realizations in the estate of the corporation (now called Interwind Corp.) are ongoing and any shortfall to the creditors is unknown at this time.
 Mr. Kassie was also a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
 The liquidation process is continuing.

-(8) Of these shares, 562,261 are owned by a trust of which Mr. Kassie is one of the beneficiaries.
-In addition, Mr. Kassie participates in the Company's LTIP.
-See "Long Term Incentive Plan (LTIP)" on page 37.
-Mr. Kassie holds 416,868 restricted share units and 161,870 warrants to purchase a total of 161,870 Common shares at an exercise price of \$4.99 per share.
+(8) Of these shares, 662,261 are owned by a trust of which Mr. Kassie is one of the beneficiaries.
+In addition, Mr. Kassie has participated (but no longer participates with respect to new awards) in the Company's LTIP.
+Mr. Kassie holds 478,429 Restricted Share Units and 161,870 warrants to purchase a total of 161,870 Common shares at an exercise price of \$4.99 per share and 150,849 Performance Share Units (PSUs).

 (9) Mr. Lyons was a director and executive officer of FT Capital Ltd. (FT Capital) which was subject to cease trade orders in July and August 2003 in each of the provinces of Manitoba, Ontario and Québec due to the failure of FT Capital to file financial statements since the financial year ended December 31, 2002.
 FT Capital was wound up and dissolved on June 30, 2009 and Mr. Lyons ceased to be a director.
-Until January 1, 2014, Mr. Lyons was also a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
+Until January 1, 2014, Mr. Lyons was also a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2002.
 Mr. Lyons was elected to the boards of directors of each of FT Capital and Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context.